-1. Generally, the urethane paints are preferred.
-That is because they will allow the greatest amount of flex without cracking or chipping.
-You will generally use less spraying volume of them but they are heavier, with less evaporative solvents, so the weights come out about the same in the end.
-Imron is the most readily identified name brand but there are several excellent brands available such as Sterling and Ditzler.
+Generally, the urethane paints are preferred.
+That is because they will allow the greatest amount flex without cracking or chipping.
+You will generally use less spraying volume with these, but they are heavier with less evaporative solvents.
+So, the weights come out about the same in the end.
+Imron is the most readily identified name brand but there are several excellent brands available such as, Sterling and Ditzler.

 Another acceptable type is the acrylic / enamels.
 These, when used with the catalyzed hardeners, produce an excellent finish.
 One such paint type is DuPont's Centari.
 Often, the acrylic / enamels are easier to touch up and blend in with the existing paint finish.
 The urethanes often do not blend very well together when making any spot repairs.
-On aluminum, (rivet-bucket) aircraft, that problem is more easily dealt with since you could mask off individual panels.
-But, with our composite airframes, there are no "panels" since all parts are fully flowing and blended into one another and thus there is simply no convenient place to stop a spot repair short of an entire wing surface or fuselage.
+On aluminum (rivet-bucket) aircraft, that problem is more easily dealt with since you can mask off individual panels.
+But with our composite airframes, there are no "panels" since all parts are blended into one another.
+Thus, there is simply no convenient place to stop a spot repair short of an entire wing surface or fuselage.

-2. A word of caution, when preparing to paint, be sure to read the safety instructions and follow them carefully.
-The fumes from these paints can cause serious harm.
-Among other precautions, you MUST wear a good charcoal filtering type respirator with new cartridges installed.
+F 2.
+A word of caution, when preparing to paint, be sure to read the safety instructions and follow them carefully.
+The fumes from these paints can cause serious harm or death.